Older events and some on-going activities are archived below.

 “Why doesn’t my child speak better Bengali?
 Will it confuse them if I speak Polish to them at home?
 Will they do worse in school or have trouble fitting in?”

-This workshop will explore these questions and more through a short film screening, discussion and story telling to understand the languages we have in our lives.
-Local community members of all generations will be encouraged to talk about the joys and struggles of being bilingual in London, whether with friends, family, at work, or in other situations.
+This workshop explored these questions and more through a short film screening, discussion and story telling to understand the languages we have in our lives.
+Local community members of all generations talked about the joys and struggles of being bilingual in London, whether with friends, family, at work, or in other situations.

 The project, currently underway, will create a series of short films and illustrated narratives that aim to promote heritage language use, as well as reconnect and increase cultural awareness across generations within the London Bangladeshi community.
 A major motivation for this project comes from McCarthy and Ruby’s research as well as the Special Education Needs Coordinators’ teaching experience, which has shown a decline in heritage language use by young children in the community, and in turn reduced engagement with elder members who primarily speak Sylheti.
 This is in part due to changes in the immediate family network, i.e. less traditional inter-generational living, and also local government cuts in mother tongue language classes.
 This language gap results in communication breakdown between the youngest and eldest members of the community.
 This impacts on two major aspects of development: